ztefn/haguichi/README.md

   Translations
   ------------

-  You can help translate Haguichi via [Launchpad](https://translations.launchpad.net/haguichi) or [Weblate](https://hosted.weblate.org/projects/haguichi/haguichi/).
+  You can help translate Haguichi via [Weblate](https://hosted.weblate.org/engage/haguichi/) or by using your favorite PO file editor and then opening a [pull request](https://github.com/ztefn/haguichi/pulls) to merge your changes.

   Donations